 That was the last paragraph in a Facebook message I got recently, sent by a gentleman I met at a fitness seminar.

 Now, being asked to look at physique photos and give exercise or nutrition advice may seem weird, but it actually happens a lot.
 And not just to me, but to all of our coaches.

-These kinds of requests generally come from people who are knowledgeable about fitness — men, women and fitness pros, some with a little experience, some with a lot — but are facing one or two uncomfortable things:
+These kinds of requests generally come from people who are knowledgeable about fitness.
+Some of them are fitness pros.
+Some have a little experience, some have a lot.
+Regardless, they are facing one or two uncomfortable things: